Skip to main content

 Filed Documents Reveal College Seeks to Jettison Protections for Animals in Research

-The lawsuit against Macalester filed on June 3, 2025, called on the school to stop needlessly killing animals in psychology classes’ “show and tell” exercises, citing the college’s posted commitment that “ethical principles are applied at the highest possible level in any animal use or research.”
+The lawsuit, brought by Macalester alumnus Neal Barnard, MD, calls on the College to stop needlessly killing animals in psychology classes’ “show and tell” exercises, citing the college’s posted commitment that “ethical principles are applied at the highest possible level in any animal use or research.”
 Macalester’s long-standing ethics commitment specifically cites the Health Research Extension Act of 1985 and the Animal Welfare Act, which include obligations regarding alternatives to animals in education and research.
-Nonetheless, the psychology department has killed thousands of animals for more than 50 years.
-“The college’s ethics policy means that you cannot kill animals for a classroom activity if there is another way to teach that does not kill anyone,” Dr. Barnard said.
+Nonetheless, the psychology department has killed thousands of animals for more than fifty years.

-However, the college has asserted in its motion to dismiss that its own ethics statements are mere “generic phrases.”
+The college has asserted in its motion to dismiss that its own ethics statements are mere “generic phrases.”
 The college wrote, “These statements are, at most, ‘vague or highly subjective’ statements of superiority—not representations of material fact,” drawing comparisons with generic phrases used to sell “dog food” and “Whole Grain Oats.”
 It goes on to tell the court that ethical guidelines are “subject to interpretation” and that donors cannot rely on the text as any sort of commitment.

 Macalester’s position, if successful, also means that it does not need to be honest with donors about its commitments to animal protections.
 Because donors are not purchasing anything with their donations, the college argued, truth-in-commerce laws do not apply.
-Dr. Barnard argued that donors do indeed have the right to certain expectations in response to their donations.
+Barnard argued that donors do indeed have the right to certain expectations in response to their donations.
 “This is a shocking statement from the college,” Dr. Barnard said.
 “A college should not lie to donors about protections for animals or anything else, period.”

 The college also denigrated alumni, calling them “outside individual[s]” who have no business commenting on the college’s curriculum.
 It seeks to set apart Dr. Barnard, a magna cum laude graduate who raised a formal complaint after learning that the college continues to kill animals for psychology experiments after more than 50 years.
-“When the college is breaking the rules, whistleblowers should be listened to and not silenced,” Dr. Barnard said.
+“When the College is breaking the rules, whistleblowers should be listened to and not silenced,” Dr. Barnard said.

 In psychology courses at Macalester, live animals are deprived of water for prolonged periods, then placed in “Skinner boxes,” where they have to work for water.
 All are killed at the conclusion of the experiments.
 Harvard, Yale, Stanford, and other leading universities stopped the Macalester-style fatal experiments long ago.